Curriculum and Program Requirements

 problem of inference in the social sciences.
 Psych 641 is most appropriate for students who took 640 during the fall semester.

-ECO 697S, ST - Analysis of Environmental Data Lab
+ECO 697S - Analysis of Environmental Data Lab

 Instructor: Dr. Kevin McGarigal